quanser/Quanser_Interactive_Labs_Resources/python/docs/source/User Interface.rst

 * **Main menu**
     Close all server connections and return to the main menu.

+* **Diagnostics tab**
+    On the left side of the screen, clicking on the red tab will open the diagnostics panel which can provide valuable information about why an actor does not spawn when expected, licensing issues, and connectivity information.

 .. figure:: pictures/user_interface_diagnostics.png
     :alt: Diagnostics tab on the left side of the screen can show valuable tips to assist debugging.
     :align: center